 Enzuzo

-- Asked if our business is certified under the EU -US Privacy Shield Framework, which was invalidated as a transfer mechanism in 2020;
+- Shows signs of being outdated as it asks about the EU-US Privacy Shield Framework, which was invalidated as a transfer mechanism in 2020;

-- Did not ask whether we share personal information or who we share it with;
+- Did not ask whether personal information is shared or who it is shared with;

 - Did not ask about the legal bases of processing personal information (required under GDPR);